 Coastal Management

-The City has been successful in securing a number of grants to undertake a range of coastal management activities in response to the ongoing risks presented by coastal erosion.
 As part of the monitoring work being undertaken, the City has installed buoys to monitor marine tides, mapped coastline movements and surveyed beach profiles at numerous locations along the coast.
-Multiple projects are planned, with the goal of implementing engineering solution to rehabilitate a number of dunes, coupled with the replacement or upgrade of other coastal infrastructure to protect against further erosion.
+Multiple projects are planned, with the goal of implementing engineering solutions to rehabilitate a number of dunes, coupled with the replacement or upgrade of other coastal infrastructure to protect against further erosion.

-The City has been successful in securing two different Federal grants from the Department of Industry, Science, Energy and Resources - CERMP = Coastal and Estuarine Risk Mitigation Program and PACP = Preparing Australian Communities Program.
+The City has been successful in securing two different Federal grants from the Department of Industry, Science, Energy and Resources - CERMP (Coastal and Estuarine Risk Mitigation Program) and PACP (Preparing Australian Communities Program).

 This infrastructure project is anticipated to improve the resilience of the community to flood and tropical cyclone in the social, economic, natural, and built environments by mitigating the risk of coastal flooding associated with tropical cyclone storm surges through emergency planning, impact modelling, dune resilience works and construction of coastal flood mitigation structures in Busselton.